-Remuneration Committee's Report on Activities Carried Out with Regards to the Remuneration Policy
+Remuneration Committee's Report on Activities Carried Out with Regard to the Remuneration Policy

-In 2021 the Remuneration Committee met nine times.
-On average, the meetings lasted approximately 50 minutes.
-In the year underway, a total of 11 Committee meetings are scheduled; since the beginning of the year as at the date of this Report, 3 meetings were held.
+In 2022, the Remuneration Committee met nine times.
+On average, the meetings lasted approximately 45 minutes.
+In the year underway, a total of 11 Committee meetings are scheduled; since the beginning of the year as at the date of this Report, four meetings have been held.

-During the meetings held in 2021 and in the first quarter of 2022, Banca Generali's Remuneration Committee, has performed the tasks it was assigned by the Rules governing the activities of the said Committee.
+During the meetings held in 2022 and in the first quarter of 2023, the Committee has performed the tasks it was assigned by the Rules governing the activities of the said Committee.

-In detail, with reference to the process for defining and implementing the remuneration and incentive policies, the Remuneration Committee, inter alia, (i) participated in the process of reviewing the proper application of remuneration policies in 2021, adopted by the company for its directors, Key Personnel both employed and collaborators other than company employees, (ii) provided advisory support to the Board of Directors for the determination of the remuneration of company officers and criteria for the remuneration of other employees; (iii) expressed its opinion concerning the determination of the criteria for the remuneration of the Chief Executive Officer/General Manager, personnel having a material impact on the risk profile of the Bank and the heads of internal control functions; (iv) provided consulting support for assigning the Long-Term Incentive Plan in accordance with the provisions set forth by the remuneration policy approved; (v) verified the involvement of the competent company functions in the process of preparing and controlling remuneration and incentive policies and practices; (vi) expressed an opinion, based on the information received from the competent company functions, on the achievement of the performance objectives to which incentive plans for Managers with Strategic Responsibilities and heads of control functions are tied and of the review of the other conditions established for the payout of remuneration; and (vii) reviewed the report on the application of approved remuneration policy in 2021.
-The Remuneration Committee also reviewed: (i) the self-assessment process, aimed at identifying Key Personnel, as defined by supervisory regulations, carried out taking into account the principles set forth in Chapter 2 "Remuneration and incentives policies and practices" included in Part I, Title V "Corporate Governance, Internal Controls, Risk Management" of Circular No. 285 of 17 December 2013 and in line with EBA's RTSs, as endorsed by the Commission Delegated Regulation (EU) No. 923/2021 of 25 March 2021; and (ii) the proposal for remuneration and incentive policies for 2022, which it found to be consistent, including with respect to the application of the principle of proportionality, with both the Bank of Italy's Instructions and Consob regulations.
+In detail, with reference to the process for defining and implementing the remuneration and incentive policies, the Remuneration Committee, inter alia, (i) participated in the process of reviewing the proper application of remuneration policies in 2022, adopted by the Company for its Directors, Key Personnel, both employed and collaborators other than company employees, (ii) provided advisory support to the Board of Directors for the determination of the remuneration of company officers and criteria for the remuneration of other employees; (iii) expressed its opinion concerning the determination of the criteria for the remuneration of the Chief Executive Officer/General Manager, personnel having a material impact on the risk profile of the Bank and the Heads of internal control functions; (iv) provided consulting support for assigning the Long-Term Incentive Plan in accordance with the provisions set forth by the remuneration policies approved; (v) verified the involvement of the competent company functions in the process of preparing and controlling remuneration and incentive policies and practices; (vi) expressed an opinion, based on the information received from the competent company functions, on the achievement of the performance objectives to which incentive plans for Managers with Strategic Responsibilities and Heads of control functions are tied, and on the review of the other conditions established for the payment of remuneration; and (vii) reviewed the report on the application of approved remuneration policies in 2022.
+The Remuneration Committee also reviewed: (i) the self-assessment process, aimed at identifying Key Personnel, as defined by supervisory regulations, carried out taking into account the principles set forth in Chapter 2 "Remuneration and incentives policies and practices" included in Part I, Title V "Corporate Governance, Internal Controls, Risk Management" of Circular No. 285 of 17 December 2013 and in line with EBA's RTSs, as endorsed by the Commission Delegated Regulation (EU) No. 923 of 25 March 2021; and (ii) the proposal for remuneration and incentive policies for 2023, which it found to be consistent with both the Bank of Italy's Provisions and Consob regulations.
 The Committee believes that the policies proposed seek to achieve the greatest possible alignment between the interest of the Banking Group's shareholders and that of Management, including from a long-term perspective, through attentive management of company risks.